By Jeremy Tiers, Director of Admissions Services

 That approach isn’t helpful for prospective students, nor is it how they think colleges should use social media during the student recruitment process.
 I can say that because for the past year and a half we’ve been asking them in different surveys we’ve conducted.

-The overwhelming majority of students all say the same thing – Use social media to show prospective students some of the things that happen on campus throughout the year (i.e. campus life and events).
-Show what it’s like to be a student on campus, but show it from the student perspective, and keep it real and authentic versus being forced and scripted.
+The overwhelming majority of students all say the same thing – Use social media to show prospective students all the things that happen on campus throughout the year (i.e. campus life and events).
+Show what it’s like to live and be a student on your campus, but show it from the student perspective, and keep it real and authentic versus being forced and scripted.
 That, in their minds, would be interesting, helpful, and something they would consistently check out.

 So, how do you all that, especially if you don’t have a big budget or a dedicated social media person?
 Well, if you’ve had me on campus to lead a workshop in the past 18 months, or you follow me on Twitter, or you’ve heard me speak at a conference, then you know that I believe the answer is student vlogging.
 I believe that every college will eventually do that at some level as part of their student recruitment digital strategy…a handful of colleges already are.